-One of the major challenges faced by digital agencies offering website management services is figuring out how to scale effectively without negatively impacting performance.
+One of the major challenges for digital agencies offering website management services is scaling effectively without negatively impacting performance.
 Handling website management for a short list of clients is a different ball game than staying on top of dozens, or even hundreds, of unique projects.
-As your client list grows, it becomes increasingly important to have a system in place that ensure nothing falls through the cracks when it comes to maintaining website performance and security.

 In this article, we’ll discuss why website management is particularly important for agencies with multiple clients, go over tips and best practices for how to effectively manage multiple websites, and provide a solution that you can start using today to streamline your website management so you can focus on what matters: growing your business.